No 5 dumb hopper barge

 Following the prohibition of access to the waters within 550 m of the historic wrecksite of Zanoni, the barge was scuttled during the week ending 13 April 1984 about 17.5 km south east of Ardrossan in Gulf St Vincent in South Australia in order to create an artificial reef available for recreational fishing use.
-The scuttling site, an official ship's graveyard, is located at 34°31′48.88″S 138°03′47.04″E.
+The scuttling site, an official ship graveyard, is located at 34°31′48.88″S 138°03′47.04″E.